hacking-robot/ht1632c-arduino-web-interface/README.md

 Bugs & Features
 ===============

-Looks like both the HT1632 and ethernet library need to much SRAM memory so it can run on the Arduino Uno
+Looks like both the HT1632 and ethernet libraries need to much SRAM memory so it can run on the Arduino Uno.

 Known Issues
 ------------